Come as You Are (2011 film): Plot

 Claude insists that the boys must accept her as they do need her help as a nurse.
 The three are surprised when they discover Claude does understand the Dutch language.
 They are embarrassed and ask Claude to forgive their misbehaviour, which she accepts.
 The following days are very entertaining and Claude decides to overnight in open sky.
 The next day, she drives them to a hotel.
 The three are led to a meeting room and are astonished when they meet their parents.
 They were able to locate their sons via the original tour operator who gave them the mobile number of Claude.
 Claude, who got a call of the parents, could not refuse the parents' request to drive them to this hotel.
 She is just out of prison due to maltreatment of her previous husband and does not want to get into new problems.
 The parents want to take their children back to Belgium.
 Philip and Lars get very aggressive and scream they do not want to be treated like children.
 Lars insists that his parents let them continue the trip.
 Eventually, they approve of their sons continuing the trip to Spain with Claude as a guide.
 Once they arrive Claude surprises them by taking them to a villa instead of the foreseen bungalow, which is a present from the parents.

 The boys decide that they want to see the night-life of the Spanish town.
 Claude brings them to the centre and allows them to take off by themselves.
 They try to strike up a conversation with a couple of girls and invite them to go to a restaurant together.
-Although the girls provide them with a recommendation, they are reluctant to join and state they don't have enough time, so the boys take off on their own.
-On the way to the restaurant, Lars is taken aside by a different girl which he had met before in a shop.
+Although the girls provide them with a recommendation, they are reluctant to join and state they do not have enough time, so the boys take off on their own.
+On the way to the restaurant, Lars is taken aside by a different girl who he had met before in a shop.
 He instructs Philip and Jozef to continue without him and takes off with the girl.
 Later on they are talking but Lars gets sick and is embarrassed.
 When Philip and Jozef return to the bus after dinner, they find Lars already there, clearly upset.
 Philip starts ranting about Lars ditching them, but Jozef tells him to 'shut up'.

 The first visit at the brothel is a disaster as Lars gets ill.
 During their next visit, Jozef does not want to go as he fell in love with Claude.
 This seems to be mutual and the two have sex in the tour bus.
 Lars and Philip enjoy their visit in the brothel.
 That night, the group decides to sleep on the beach.
-Next morning, Philip finds a dead Lars.
-Philip is picked up by his parents to travel to Belgium by aeroplane, whereas Jozef decides to stay with his new girlfriend Claude who drives him back to Belgium.
+The next morning, Philip finds Lars dead.
+Philip is picked up by his parents to travel to Belgium by aeroplane, whereas Jozef decides to stay with his new girlfriend Claude, who drives him back to Belgium.